Go directly to product information

 Usage

-The flavour of dried rosemary is best enjoyed when the leaves have had time to release their flavour.
-In this case, this is only possible to a limited extent due to the leathery leaves.
-They can withstand heat well.
-Feel free to add them to a dish that needs to be baked or grilled.
+The flavor of dried rosemary is best experienced when the leaves have had time to release their aroma.
+In this case, the leathery leaves are a bit more susceptible to this.
+They handle heat well, so feel free to add them to any dish that needs to be baked or grilled.

-In addition to the classic applications in which rosemary is cooked for a long time, you can also use it in quick preparations, even in stir-fries.
-It is interesting to use rosemary in an alternative way, such as in reductions (a lot of heat in a short time), or in the form of an infusion (with sugar syrup) that you use with fruity chutneys or savoury jams.
-Balsamic jam for example.
+Besides the classic uses of rosemary, which involve cooking it for a long time, you can also use it in quick preparations, even stir-fries.
+It's interesting to use rosemary in alternative ways, such as in reductions (a lot of heat in a short time), or as an infusion (with sugar syrup) used in fruity chutneys or savory jams.
+Balsamic jam, for example.

-Wild rosemary combines well with oregano, thyme, basil and fennel seeds.
+Wild rosemary combines well with oregano, thyme, basil and fennel seed.

 Recipes: